 Lets go over the first component to the kipping handstand push-up – the set up.
 Place your hands flat on the ground, making the base of a triangle.
 Your head makes the top of the triangle.
 Don’t worry too much about how wide your hands are as long as you can see your hands while in the tripod position.
 Keep your forearms vertical, stacked on top of your wrists.

 Get into your tripod position.
 Raise your knees off the floor and bring them to your elbows.
 Stay tight through your torso so you don’t collapse.
 Get comfortable in this position, keeping the midline engaged (think hollow body position) and back stable.
 It is important to be able to maintain as flat of a back as possible while in this position because this will transfer over to your kip.

-Carl Paoli does an amazing job of recreating the momentum needed for the kip in your handstand push-up without having you transition upside down.
-Carl has you start in the tripod position with your knees on your elbows.
+An athlete needs to recreate the momentum needed for the kip in your handstand push-up without having you transition upside down.
+Start in the tripod position with your knees on your elbows.
 Establish the flat back and tight midline.
 From here, kick your feet as far back as you can, maintaining your tight/hollow body position, and pushing through your shoulders.
 Your feet should hit the ground at the same time your arms lock out.
 Try driving your head through to ensure a full lock out position, tucking your chin to your chest.
 This position mimics the speed, explosiveness and, eventually, end position of the wall handstand push-up.

 Kipping Handstand Push-Ups